Various cities in India

 Each India Winterim course provides 3 s.h. of University of Iowa resident credit.

 Excursions are a central part of the academic component of this program.
-Participants visit a variety of local partner facilities (and engage with their clientele), and nearby hospitals, museums, temples, resorts, and other significant historical, cultural and environmental sites.
+Participants visit a variety of museums, temples, resorts, and other significant historical, cultural and environmental sites.

 This program takes place during the University of Iowa's winter session.
 Specific dates vary by year.